-The official rule is you must've failed to tap out for reasons outside your control (power cuts, broken machines or station evacuations, etc), though we've heard TfL can be lenient on this, so it may be worth a punt anyway.
+The official rule is you must've failed to tap out for reasons outside your control (power cuts, broken machines or station evacuations and so on), though we've heard TfL can be lenient on this, so it may be worth a punt anyway.

 Step 3.
 Claim for multiple incomplete journeys

 The above system uses TfL's incomplete journey form, which you can only use three times every calendar month.
-To claim for multiple journeys without waiting, you have to use the ‘Contact us about this journey’ tab, which is next to each incomplete journey.
+To claim for further incomplete journeys without waiting, call TfL customer services on 0343 222 1234 (it costs the same as calling a regular 020 number).

-Ask for a refund, explaining what went wrong and where you should have touched out.
+Ask for a refund, explaining what went wrong and where you should have touched in or out.

 Remember – NEVER lie.
 That's fraud.
 Currently, TfL doesn't appear to be verifying every claim (though it says it has systems to flag suspicious claims).

-But never be tempted to lie or stretch the truth when making a claim, for example by saying your trip ended in zone two rather than zone six.
-That's fraud and could potentially mean a prison sentence - for a similiar example with train fares, see this Barrister sentenced for fare dodge BBC news story.
+But never be tempted to lie or stretch the truth when making a claim, for example by saying your trip ended in Zone 2 rather than Zone 6.
+That's fraud and could potentially mean a prison sentence – for a similar example with train fares, see this Barrister sentenced for fare dodge BBC news story from 2015.

 Incomplete journey refund Q&As

-You'll get the difference between the correct fare you should have paid and the maximum fare you were charged.
+You'll get the difference between the fare you should have paid for your journey and the maximum fare you were charged.

-For example, imagine Mr Russell Square travelled from Victoria to Angel at peak time, but couldn’t swipe out.
-TfL would charge the maximum fare of £7.70, but the correct fare was actually £2.40 - so Mr Square could claim £5.30.
+For example, imagine you travelled from Victoria to Angel at peak time, but couldn’t swipe out.
+TfL would charge the maximum fare of £8.40, but the correct fare was actually £2.40 – so you could claim back £6.

 TfL often refunds for honest mistakes if you forget to touch out.
 But it sees forgetting to touch in as fare evasion.
-That doesn't mean you can't claim a refund if you're convinced it was TfL's fault (broken machine etc), and we haven't heard of TfL retrospectively charging penalty fares, but it's worth being aware of before you claim.
+That doesn't mean you can't claim a refund if you're convinced it was TfL's fault (for example, because of a broken machine), and we haven't heard of TfL retrospectively charging penalty fares, but it's worth being aware before you claim.

 TfL says it sometimes gives out automatic refunds, because it can predict where you should have flashed your card but couldn’t.

 Its system can remember the symmetry of favourite journeys, for example between your home and work, and from that work out where it thinks you meant to tap out.
 Automatic refunds are marked in your online journey history.
-If you think it calculated the wrong amount, contact it to complain, following the process above.
+If you think it calculated the wrong amount, contact TfL.

-If you've tried to claim a refund but TfL still won't budge, your only option is to file a complaint.
+If you've claimed a refund but TfL won't pay up, your only option is to file a complaint.